 You set up a welcome email and an abandoned cart reminder six months ago.
 You’re not sure either one is earning money.
 Every guide you find assumes you have a developer or $300 a month for tools.

-What most operators do: They find a "complete guide" and spend two to three weeks configuring a full platform.
+The trap: You find a "complete guide" and spend two to three weeks configuring a full platform.
 Klaviyo paid plan, deep Shopify data sync, audience segmentation by purchase history, five automations built at once.

 A Shopify candle store doing $22k per month tried this in early 2025.
-They stopped building their welcome series mid-setup and launched just the cart sequence.
+They stopped building their welcome series mid-setup and launched just the cart sequence instead.
 In 30 days, it recovered $1,840 in orders they’d already lost.
+That funded four months of their email tool subscription.

 The welcome series went live in month two.
 Post-purchase in month three.
-By month four, all three ran — built one at a time, with revenue from each flow covering the next.
+By month four, all three ran, built one at a time, with revenue from each flow covering the next.

 How Do You Set Up Abandoned Cart Emails That Actually Convert?

-Email 1 — 1 hour after abandonment
+Email 1, 1 hour after abandonment

 Subject: "You left something behind"